nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

 The following variables are set as part of your Cumulus deployment and are required by the ORCA module.
 More information about setting these variables can be found in the [Cumulus variable definitions](https://github.com/nasa/cumulus/blob/master/tf-modules/cumulus/variables.tf).
-The variables must be set with the proper values in the `terraform.tfvavrs` file.
+The variables must be set with the proper values in the `terraform.tfvars` file.

 - buckets
 - lambda_subnet_ids